theAIGuysCode/Object-Detection-API/README.md

 This will save the returned image to the current folder as test.png (can't output the string encoded image to command prompt)

 <strong> NOTE: </strong> As a backup both APIs save the images with the detections drawn overtop to the /detections folder upon each API request.

+These are the two APIs I currently have created for Yolov3 Object Detection and I hope you find them useful.
+Feel free to integrate them into your applications as needed.

 ## Running just the TensorFlow model
 The tensorflow model can also be run not using the APIs but through using `detect.py` script.